 The program reduces cleanup costs for public and not-for-profit worksites while putting Floridians, Puerto Ricans, and others back to work in paid positions.

 In September, the State of Florida was awarded federal Dislocated Worker Grants to provide temporary employment to Floridians affected by Hurricane Irma.
-Local workforces boards are beginning to distribute over October and have been informed funds can be distributed to workers through September 2018.
+Local workforce boards are beginning to distribute over October and have been informed funds can be distributed to workers through September 2019.

 I know individuals who could be good workers for my site.
 Can I refer workers to participate?